 For those of you that have passed the CCIE lab exam using our self-paced products, classes, or rack rentals, and you haven’t yet submitted a success story, we would like to hear from you!
 Even if you didn’t buy these products directly from us, but still used INE as a resource, we want to hear about it!
 In return for you submitting your success story we’ll ship you a customized INE polo shirt with your name and CCIE number on it.
-These are free of charge and we even ship them free worldwide!
+These are free of charge, all you pay is shipping and handling!
 Visit http://www.ine.com/success-story.htm to submit your story.

 Our Congratulations go out to James Ringland, who passed the CCIE Voice Lab Exam this past month!

 They threw the kitchen sink at me but I passed.
 Thanks!